The following requirement is for all Honors students, regardless of which year they entered UConn.

-- Your academic record is reviewed at the end of each academic year to verify your cumulative GPA.
+- Your academic record will be reviewed at the end of each academic year (typically in late-June) for compliance with the Honors minimum GPA requirement.

-- If your GPA falls slightly below the minimum, you will be placed on probation.
-If your cumulative GPA is significantly below the required minimum, you will be subject to dismissal.
+- If your cumulative GPA falls slightly below the minimum GPA of 3.400, you will be placed on Honors probation.
+If your cumulative GPA is significantly below the required 3.400, you will be subject to dismissal from the Honors Program.
+Students will be placed on Honors probation or be eligible for dismissal from the Honors Program according to the details listed below.

-- Students placed on probation or dismissed will receive emails from the Honors Program during the summer indicating that they will be removed from the Program by a date specified in the email.
+- Students placed on Honors probation or eligible for dismissal will receive emails from the Honors Program during the summer indicating their status and the effective date.

-Depending on their academic level (based on entry to UConn/expected graduation date and not credits), Honors students with the following GPAs at the end of the academic year will be placed on probation from the Honors Program:
+Depending on their academic level (based on entry to UConn and expected graduation date, but not earned credits), Honors students with the following GPAs at the end of the academic year will be placed on probation from the Honors Program:

 - 3.000 – 3.399 GPA at the end of the FRESHMAN year